 Ida Claire, Division of the State Architect

 Commenter requests amendments to Section A4.106.8.2.1 deleting references to the application of California Building Code Chapter 11B.

+Agency Response:

 Accept.
 HCD appreciates the commenter's point of view and the commenter's suggestions.
 HCD will make the recommended amendments during the 15-day public comment period.

-COMMENTS RECEIVED DURING THE 15-DAY COMMENT PERIOD

-Section 4.106.4 includes proposed mandatory regulations for EV charging and EV charging infrastructure for residential occupancies.
+COMMENTS RECEIVED DURING THE 15-DAY COMMENT PERIOD Item 4 Chapter 4, RESIDENTIAL MANDATORY MEASURES, Section 4.106.4 Section 4.106.4 includes proposed mandatory regulations for EV charging and EV charging infrastructure for residential occupancies.
 The 15-day Express Terms proposed changes related only to accessibility and use of ALMS.
 HCD is retaining EV charging requirements for one and two-family dwellings and townhouses with attached private garages.
 These requirements are for the installation of EV charging infrastructure only (raceway and service panel capacity).
 HCD is not proposing any change for one and two-family dwellings and townhouses from the 2019 CALGreen regulations.
+Commenters and Recommendation:

-Senator Dave Cortese, 12 legislators and an additional 7 local elected officials

-See Attachment E for list of additional signatories.

-Sven Thesen, Project Green Home, Co-Founder

-Commenters request the following for all new multifamily housing units with parking:

-- A. An EV Space that is wired directly to the unit's corresponding electric meter. - B. True EV Ready "plug-and-play" charging access via an electric outlet or EV charging cordset. - C. Prominent labeling of EV charging spaces with highly visible signage to increase EV awareness and encourage EV adoption.
+Senator Dave Cortese, 12 legislators and an additional 7 local elected officials See Attachment E for list of additional signatories.
+Sven Thesen, Project Green Home, Co-Founder Commenters request the following for all new multifamily housing units with parking: - 1.
+An EV Space that is wired directly to the unit's corresponding electric meter. - 2.
+True EV Ready "plug-and-play" charging access via an electric outlet or EV charging cordset. - 3.
+Prominent labeling of EV charging spaces with highly visible signage to increase EV awareness and encourage EV adoption.
+Commenters and Recommendation:

-Senator Dave Cortese, plus 11 California Legislators

-See Attachment D for list of additional signatories.
+Senator Dave Cortese, plus 11 California Legislators See Attachment D for list of additional signatories.
 In addition to the comments above, A through C, commenter attached a delegation letter supporting the same level of EV charging access for residents of multifamily buildings as the level of EV charging access for residents of single-family homes.
+Agency Response:

 HCD appreciates the commenters' points of view and the commenters' suggestions.
 HCD's proposal for new multifamily dwellings, will mandate EV charging, not just EV infrastructure as in single-family dwellings.
 The basis of these comments is outside the scope of this 15-day Express Terms.
 Government Code Section 11346.9 states that a comment is "irrelevant" if it is not specifically directed at the agency's proposed action or to the procedures followed by the agency in proposing or adopting the action.
+No changes to the FET were made as a result of these comments.
+Commenter and Recommendation:

-Stacey Reineccius, Powertree Services Inc.

-Commenter suggests that HCD make the following policy adjustments to meet the goals of Title 24 and to satisfy the needs of tenants/drivers and to address the equity concerns with EV infrastructure:

-Clarify definition of Title 24 EV requirements to be a percentage of vehicles served vs. percentage of parking spaces.
+Stacey Reineccius, Powertree Services Inc. Commenter suggests that HCD make the following policy adjustments to meet the goals of Title 24 and to satisfy the needs of tenants/drivers and to address the equity concerns with EV infrastructure: Clarify definition of Title 24 EV requirements to be a percentage of vehicles served vs. percentage of parking spaces.
 Clarify Title 24 EV requirements to require actual activated EVSE at properties and not just "make readies."
 Apply current mandates and requirements more aggressively to retrofits.
 Commenter's letter also supports the same level of EV charging access for residents of multifamily buildings as residents of single-family homes with recommendations on ensuring cost effectiveness and equity in such deployments.
+Agency Response: